divyangP23/FashionFlow/README.md

 The recommender.ipynb and fashion_recommendation.ipynb are provided to see how te model and dataset are trained/processed

 For running the .py file writethe following line in terminal: streamlit run FashionFlow.py

+## Dataset

+The data used in this project was obtained from Kaggle.
+The "Fashion Product Images (Small)" was created by PARAM AGGARWAL  and can be found at [Kaggle - Fashion Product Images (Small)](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small).